flippyfish/flippyfish/README.md

 Much of the remaining work involved collider and trigger detection, and tags to indicate what the fish and cars were colliding with.

-No external libraries or assets were used in this project.
+No external code libraries were used in this project.

-## Issue

-When running the built game, sometimes the camera may shake when charging a leap.
-This does not happen in the Unity editor!
-The shaking seems more severe on my laptop than my desktop.

-Because the camera tracks the player, I tried raising the fish when charging to avoid clipping with the ground, and I tried rounding the camera x,y,z values, but neither approach stopped the shaking.

-Perhaps this may be resolved by someone else, if this prototype is chosen to become a full game.